-Eaton's.
 Formally incoprerated on December 8, 1869 as the Timothy Eaton Company, Ltd. but traded mostly as Eaton's, this company was Canada's largest mail order outlet and later also became a chain of department stores.
-The company used their own Viking brandname for CE products and for a long time had a close relationship with the Electrohome company which was their main OEM provider of such products, interestingly unlike their USA based rival Sears which very much focused on cheap products with their own brands, much of the Eaton's Brown Goods range were real quality stuff and priced above average in the marketplace.
+The company used their own Viking brandname for CE products and for a long time had a close relationship with the Electrohome company which was their main OEM provider of such products, interestingly unlike their USA based rival Sears which very much focused on cheap products with their own brands, much of the Eaton's brown goods range were real quality stuff and priced above average in the marketplace.
 Ironically enough the company went bankrupt in the 1990's and were bough by Sears and in fact that company has let the Eaton brand lapse into obscurity to a degree and has slowly been renaming the old Eaton stores as Sears, they have also licensed the Viking brand to companies such as Viking Range but the brand is no longer connected to the audio industry.
-Official homepage.
+Homepage:http://www.eatons.com

 Eben (Firma Ing.
 Franz Eben) German electronics manufacturer based in Dachau, manufactured tape recorders from the late 50's until the latter half of the 60's mostly as an OEM but later also sold transcription equipment, telephones and answering machines, etc. The company still exists in the form of Eben-Elektronik GmbH but has long since left the audio business and is currently situated in Petershausen.
-Official homepage.
+Homepage:http://www.eben-elektronik.de

 Electra Co.
 USA based manufacturer of arcade machines, did in the 1930's manufacture coin operated radio-gramophones that where a kind of precursor to the jukebox.
 Started out in the 1890's and was operation into the early 1940's at the least.